palexander227/thoughtmuseum/README.md

 ## Disclaimer

 This project is still in the early stages of development and a further, more detailed and complete explanation of the features here are still in progress.

+A current working version of the deployed site can be found here https://thoughtmuseum-mod-1.herokuapp.com/